 At the end of the year, we’re able to measure real success in our educational programs, our after-school programs, and our family support measures.

-Over the course of the 2014 – 2015 academic year, we served 98 students and measured improvements across the board.
-Almost every grade improved their math skills with 80% of students formally assessed showing improvement, while the fifth grade class improved their reading skills one year and six months.
-We recorded an average daily attendance of 90.3%, and 73% of our families attended parent-teacher conferences.
+Over the course of the 2015-2016 academic year, we served 105 students and measured improvements across the board.
+Almost every grade improved their math skills, while the fifth grade class achieved an average reading level above 7th grade at the end of the year.
+We recorded an average daily attendance of 90.9%, and 96% of our families attended spring parent-teacher conferences.

-More than 90% of our students participated in our after-school program, and a total of 118 students took part in our break camp programs.
+Nearly 90% of our students participated in our after-school and break camp programs.
 Those extracurricular activities, which include music, yoga, art, swimming, scouting, zoo and museum trips, and other opportunities, offer our students the chance to learn valuable life skills in a variety of real-life experiences.
-Teachers reported that 88% of students who participated in these programs showed an increase in academic performance, while 76% showed an increase in social skills.

 What does family support look like?
-For our families, it looks like 617 individual counseling sessions, 86 family counseling sessions, 63 health checkups, and 45 dental and hearing screenings.
+For our families, it looks like 634 counseling sessions, 62 health checkups, and 97 dental screenings.
 It also looks like an improvement in employment, housing and income.